 Any housing type (including but not limited to detached and attached single-family homes, duplexes, townhouses, condominiums, and apartments) may be allowed under both of the above residential designations provided that all applicable requirements of the Zoning Ordinance are met.
-A maximum building height of 30 feet is allowed in all residential designations.
+Buildings shall be a maximum of two-stories and have a height limit of 30 feet.